-Republican vice presidential candidate Ohio Sen. JD Vance straightened his hot pink tie, and Democratic vice presidential candidate Minnesota Gov. Tim Walz slipped a friendship bracelet onto his right hand moments before the two faced off in a debate at the CBS News Center in New York on Oct.
+Republican vice presidential candidate Ohio Sen. JD Vance straightened his pink tie, and Democratic vice presidential candidate Minnesota Gov. Tim Walz slipped a friendship bracelet onto his right hand moments before the two faced off in a debate at the CBS News Center in New York on Oct.
 1 at 6 p.m.
 PST.
-This was the only vice presidential debate occurring this election cycle, taking place weeks after the first and only presidential debate between Former President Donald Trump and Vice President Kamala Harris Sept.
+This was the only vice presidential debate occurring this election cycle, taking place weeks after the first and only presidential debate between former President Donald Trump and Vice President Kamala Harris Sept.
 10.

 “JD Vance won the debate,” Gaetz said.
 “He is on the ticket to lend reason to Trump.
 Walz is on the ticket to add balancing flavor to Harris.
 He is most effective at a state fair in jeans admiring a butter sculpture.”

-History Teacher Ingrid Sierakowski said she noticed the move away from contentious exchanges that have come to define modern politics in favor of more civil discourse.
+History teacher Ingrid Sierakowski said she noticed the move away from contentious exchanges that have come to define modern politics in favor of more civil discourse.

 Junior Prefect Sarah Anschell ’26 said she appreciated the unexpected civility between the candidates.